 The Council aims to ensure that Hackney Carriages and Private Hire Vehicles assist in the suitable improvement of air quality as such; the Council has adopted the following emission standards for Hackney Carriage & Private Hire vehicles.

-New or Transferred Hackney Carriage & Private Hire Vehicle's licences will only be granted on vehicles that meet Euro 6 Standard.
-Unless the vehicle meets authority wheelchair accessible policy thus meaning the vehicle requiring to meet the lower standard of Euro 5.
+New Hackney Carriage & Private Hire Vehicles licences will only be granted on vehicles that meet Euro 6 Standard.